Lemoncode/webpack-by-sample/02 Fx/03 Angular 2/README.md

   - Remove `src/students.ts`.

-- Now, we can uninstall `jquery` because we don't need for this sample:
+- Now, we can uninstall `jquery` because we don't need it for this sample:

 ```
 npm uninstall jquery --save
 npm uninstall @types/jquery --save-dev
 ```

-- Let's going to create a new file that will contain a simple component with an inline template, let's create a file called _`studentsComponent.ts`_
+- Let's create a new file that will contain a simple component with an inline template.
+Let's create a file called _`studentsComponent.ts`_

 ### ./src/components/student/studentComponent.ts
 ```javascript